 - To be the leader for the region during a statewide emergency in which ESF-8 is tasked to respond.

-Click here for a list of Designated Regional Hospitals and Coordinators.
+Click here for a list of Hospital Designated Regional Coordinators.